What is the Best Island to Visit in Hawaiʻi?

 Overall, if you decide to visit the Island of Hawaiʻi, know that spending time on any side of the island is always spectacular.

-Whether you spend more time on the wetter Hilo side for the National Park or the famed Kona Coast for Hawaiian coffee and beautiful sunsets on the beach, there’s really something to do for everyone, of all abilities, on the Big Island.
+Whether you spend more time on the wetter Hilo side for the National Park or the famed Kona Coast for the Hawaiian coffee and beautiful sunsets on the beach, there’s really something to do for everyone, of all abilities, on the Big Island.

 However, just like any island, it’s not fair to try and sum up everything to see and do in just a few sentences, but if you get out and explore, the adventures that span from the Kīlauea Volcano to the coast and up to near 14,000 ft.
 (4,267 m) are truly endless!